damianhakert/damianhakert.github.io/source/posts/2016-06-17-ssg-overview-gitlab-pages-part-3-examples-ci.html.md

 But this was merely a suggestion.
 There are better ways to choose.
-For example, if you are a programmer, you could choose the SSG according to the language it's written in (Ruby, Node JS, Python, etc), picking up one you're familiar with.
+For example, if you are a programmer, you could choose the SSG according to the language it's written in (Ruby, JavaScript, Python, etc), picking up one you're familiar with.
 If you are a PHP developer, you might want to choose an SSG with a PHP template engine.
 And so on.

 ## Getting Help